nikothomas/ctdfjorder/docs/Getting Started.rst

 Interpret output
 ----------------
 If you see a spinning globe you did it!
 Once the files are done processing a table will print with pipeline information for each file.
-Green means the file passed a step, yellow alerts you to unusual data, and red means an error occurred such that the file could not continue to be processed.
+Green means the file passed a step and red means an error occurred such that the file could not continue to be processed.
 Once all files are completed, a map will open as well.
 The points are individual casts.
 The map can be filtered.

 * Plots are in the **ctdplots** folder next to our original data and were made with functions from the :doc:`Visualize` module.